 According to the Board of Directors best knowledge the Company’s Financial Statements are in compliance with International Financial Reporting Standards (IFRS) and good accountancy practices.
 The Company prepares interim Financial Statements, monitors risk on a regular basis, secures the segregation of duties and dictates work processes in order to minimize risk in the Company’s operations.

 An auditing firm is elected at the Annual General Meeting (AGM) for a term of one year.
 The auditor shall examine the Company’s annual accounts in accordance with international standards on auditing, and shall, for this purpose, inspect account records and other material relating to the operation and financial position of the Company.
 The auditors shall at all times have access to all of the Company’s books, minutes and documents.
-KPMG ehf. was elected as the Company’s auditor at the 2018 AGM.
+KPMG ehf. has been the Company’s auditor for the past several years.
 The auditor on its behalf is Matthias Thor Oskarsson, State Authorized Public Accountant.

 Risk management and internal controls, in relation to all processes, are designed to control the risk of material misstatements.
 The Company designs its processes to ensure that there are no material weaknesses with internal controls that could lead to a material misstatement in its financial reporting.
 The auditor’s evaluation of these processes is included in the Auditor’s Report.